samuelroland/galeriz/docs/docs.md

 1. See the images inside galleries

 As user (logged in)
-1. Possibility to follow a galleries
+1. Possibility to follow a gallasdfery
 1. Display a list of followed galleries
 1. Create a new gallery with a custom name
 1. Add images in a gallery